-Low Responders (<5 BU): Even if no clinical symptoms occur factor VIII concentrate could be given 3 times per week at a dose of 50-100 U/kg body weight, until normal recovery and half- life are achieved.
-Monitoring for inhibitors necessary once or twice per week followed by continuous therapy [5, 28].
-High Responders (>5 BU): Factor VIII concentrate at a dose of 100-200 U/kg body weight shall be given twice daily up to normalization of recovery and half-life over several months followed by individually adjusted continuous therapy.
-Combination with FEIBA a a dose of up to 50 U/kg body weight twice daily during inhibitor elimination may be used to reduce the bleeding tendency [5, 6, 28]. , t In case of unsuccessful inhibitor elimination, this therapy mode should be discontinued generally after 1 year.
+Low Responders (<5 BU): Even if no clinical symptoms occur factor VIII concentrate could be given 3 times per week at a dose of 50-100 U/kg body weight, until normal recovery and half-life are achieved.
+Monitoring for inhibitors necessary once or twice per week, followed by continuous therapy [5, 28].
+High Responders (>5 BU): Factor VIII concentrate at a dose of 100-200 U/kg body weight shall be given twice daily up to normalization of recovery and half-life over several months, followed by individually adjusted continuous therapy.
+Combination with FEIBA at a dose of up to 50 U/kg body weight twice daily during inhibitor elimination may be used to reduce the bleeding tendency [5, 6, 28].
+In case of unsuccessful inhibitor elimination, this therapy mode should be discontinued generally after 1 year.
 2 C

-Alternatively, recombinant Factor VIIa can be given (initial dose 90 μ g/kg body weight or 270 μ g/kg body weight as single dose) to treat bleeding tendency during inhibitor elimination.
+Alternatively, recombinant Factor VIIa can be given (initial dose $90 \mu g/kg$ body weight or $270 \mu g/kg$ body weight as single dose) to treat bleeding tendency during inhibitor elimination.